 It's free to join the OSBA Book Club but you must be registered as a Book Club member to receive its communication.
 Book Club members receive email notification when a new book is selected.
 As we read each book, we'll send members two or three questions to encourage discussion at board meetings or with district leadership team colleagues.

-This fall, we're reading, "Educated," by Tara Westover.
-Click below to order the book through OSBA's Amazon store.
+This summer we are reading, What Made Maddy Run, by Kate Fagan.
+Click below to order the book through Amazon.

 The OSBA Book Club is a cost-free program allowing member districts (board members, administrators and district staff and community members) to read and learn together.
 OSBA's Cheryl W. Ryan explains why you should join the Book Club in the video under "Resources."Do you have a suggestion for another book that would be a great addition to the OSBA Book Club Series?
 Email Teri Morgan with your suggestion.